vonProteus/do2en/README.md

 ## usage
 * instal and configure Geeknote
-* ecport Entries from Day One by File > Export...
+* export Entries from Day One by File > Export...
     * export as txt
 * download this repozytory
 * use my script